Nonso30/alx-low_level_programming/0x02-functions_nested_loops/README.md

-a task on Nature made the natural numbers; All else is the work of women a program that prints the first 50 Fibonacci numbers, starting with 1 and 2 implemented answer to  Even Liber Abbaci
+a task on Nature made the natural numbers; All else is the work of women a program that prints the first 50 Fibonacci numbers, starting with 1 and 2 implemented answer to  Even Liber Abbaci program that finds and prints the first 98 Fibonacci numbers, starting with 1 and 2